Jules Delsart

-Jules Delsart (24 November 1844 – 3 July 1900) was a 19th-century French cellist and teacher.
+Jules Delsart (24 November 1844 – 3 July 1900) was a French cellist and teacher.
 He is best known for his arrangement for cello and piano of César Franck's Violin Sonata in A major.
 Musicologist Lynda MacGregor described Delsart as "one of the foremost French cellists of the period, with faultless technique, a precise bow and a sweet, though not large, tone."
 He was the owner of the 1689 'Archinto' Stradivari.